-It’s 1606 and Shakespeare (Michael Urie) is plagued… with writer’s block.
+It’s 1606 and an egomaniacal Shakespeare (Michael Urie) is plagued… with writer’s block.
 London’s theatres are closed and the actual plague has the Bard stuck in quarantine with his “young” apprentice, Francis (Ryan Spahn).
-In through the window climbs Jane Anger (Amelia Workman), a Cunning Woman and a writer of her own merit with a dream to change history.
-As Jane tries to assist Shakespeare in writing King Lear, Jane and Anne Hathaway (of Stratford, not Hollywood, played by playwright Talene Monahon) take matters into their own more than capable hands.
-The New York Times raves, “The production has a liveliness that the exceptional cast runs away with, delivering Monahon’s mile-a-minute gags with zest.”
+In through the window climbs Jane Anger (Amelia Workman), a Cunning Woman and a writer of her own merit with a dream to change history (and the cajones to make it happen).
+As Shakespeare attempts to write King Lear, Jane and Anne Hathaway (of Stratford, not Hollywood, played by playwright Talene Monahon) take matters into their own more than capable hands.

 All titles, artists, and dates subject to change.

 “[Jane Anger] has a liveliness that the exceptional cast runs away with, delivering Monahon’s mile-a-minute gags with zest.” —The New York Times

 “Monahon’s excellent new play meets that scourge of stupidity with rage, wit, and the most artfully crafted dick jokes you’ve ever heard.” —Theatrely

 “[Michael] Urie is, as always, a triumph.
 His Shakespeare consists of a deliberately limited set of ingredients — peevishness, sudden freak-outs, equally sudden flops into boneless ennui—which Urie assembles and reassembles into a banquet.” —Vulture